michealcarac/DeepPi/README.md

 Enable **everything** for this Project.
 SSH is optional, but is handy if you want to SSH in instead of using VNC.

-NOTE: If you are going to always use peripherals with your Raspberry Pi, you can skip the next few sets of instructions as we will be setting up the Remote Desktop via VNC.
+NOTE: If you are going to always use peripherals with your Raspberry Pi, you can skip to [Project](https://github.com/michealcarac/DeepPi/blob/main/README.md#project) as we will be setting up the Remote Desktop via VNC.
 ## Read before setting up VNC
 Setting up VNC has a few caveouts.